-Examiners, assessors and moderators who have been appointed by the relevant academic head of department or, in the case of the School of Financial Planning Law, the education committee, in accordance with the policy on quality assurance, conduct module examinations and their appointment is subject to approval by the faculty committee.
+Examiners, assessors and moderators who have been appointed by the relevant academic head of department, in accordance with the Quality Assurance Policy, conduct module examinations and their appointment is subject to approval by the faculty committee.

-- (a) An oral assessment may, with the approval of the academic head of department, be conducted instead of a written assessment, provided that - (i) the assessment is conducted during an officially scheduled examination period; - the oral assessment for each module is at least half an hour per student; - (iii) besides the assessor(s), at least the academic head of department or a senior lecturer appointed by her/him must also be present;

-- (iv) a digital recording be made of the oral assessment; - oral assessments be conducted only at a campus of the University, except where the dean grants permission for other centres to be used. - (b) Oral examinations in respect of students taking the Postgraduate Diploma in Financial Planning or the Postgraduate Diploma in Estate Planning, Postgraduate Diploma in Investment Planning, Postgraduate Diploma in Personal Financial Risk Management, or the Postgraduate Diploma in Employee Benefits will only be considered by the examination committee of the School of Financial Planning Law on the strength of a written justification of extraordinary circumstances.
+- (a) An oral assessment may, with the approval of the academic head of department, be conducted instead of a written assessment, provided that - (i) the assessment is conducted during an officially scheduled examination period; - (ii) the oral assessment for each module is at least half an hour per student; - (iii) besides the assessor(s), at least the academic head of department or a senior lecturer appointed by her/him must also be present; - (iv) a digital recording be made of the oral assessment; - (v) oral assessments be conducted only at a campus of the UFS, except where the dean grants permission for other centres to be used. - (b) Oral examinations in respect of students taking the Postgraduate Diploma in Financial Planning or the Postgraduate Diploma in Estate Planning, Postgraduate Diploma in Investment Planning, Postgraduate Diploma in Personal Financial Risk Management, or the Postgraduate Diploma in Employee Benefits will only be considered by the Director of the School of Financial Planning Law on the strength of a written justification of extraordinary circumstances.

-A28.7 Assignments and/or portfolios
+A28.7 Assignments, portfolios and/or research essays